kokokino/spoke_app_skeleton/documentation/HUB_SPOKE_STRATEGY.md

 - Spoke apps may be maintained by community members with varying trust levels
 - Security must assume spoke maintainers could be malicious or careless
 - Each spoke scales independently and can fail without affecting other apps
-- Consistent tech stack (Meteor, Mithril, Pico CSS) enables community collaboration
+- Consistent tech stack (Meteor 3.4+, Node.js 22.x, Mithril, Pico CSS) enables community collaboration

 ---